 The Marinelli Bronze

 Fernando Marinelli is the grandson of the foundry’s creator for whom he was named.
 In 1919, the senior Fernando Marinelli opened his doors in Rifredi on the northern edge of Florence.
 Nearly a hundred years later, Fondoria Artistica Fernando Marinelli is the unchallenged producer of artistic quality bronze replicas of statuary.
-Through the twentieth century, as the city of Florence protected its heritage by transferring the sculptures from the open air into museums, the Marinelli foundry has always been the preferred foundry for the casting of replicas to take the place of the original treasures.
+Through the twentieth century, as the city of Florence protected its heritage by transferring the sculptures from the open-air into museums, the Marinelli foundry has always been the preferred foundry for the casting of replicas to take the place of the original treasures.
 The monumental bronze is one of twelve bronzes cast by the Marinelli foundry from plaster molds taken directly from the pristine original marble in the Vatican in 1932.
-With the Foundry mark Fuse Fernando Marinelli Firenze and numbered N. 4/9, the monument was cast in 1982, in the collection of Galleria Bassanti 1982-2005 and sold to New Renaissance Art Corporation in October 2005.
+With the Foundry mark Fuse Fernando Marinelli Firenze and numbered N. 4/9, the monument was cast in 1982, in the collection of Galleria Bassanti 1982-2005, and sold to New Renaissance Art Corporation in October 2005.

-The special exhibition of the life sized replica in bronze of Michelangelo’s Pietá was inaugurated with a private viewing and reception at the Casa Buonarroti in Florence, Italy in April 2007.
-Casa Buonarroti, the world’s only museum dedicated exclusively to Michelangelo, is situated in a palace constructed in the 17th century by the artist’s heirs, and is now a private foundation, museum, and library as well as the largest single repository of Michelangelo’s original drawings, letters and personal papers.
+The special exhibition of the life-sized replica in bronze of Michelangelo’s Pietá was inaugurated with a private viewing and reception at the Casa Buonarroti in Florence, Italy in April 2007.
+Casa Buonarroti, the world’s only museum dedicated exclusively to Michelangelo, is situated in a palace constructed in the 17th century by the artist’s heirs and is now a private foundation, museum, and library as well as the largest single repository of Michelangelo’s original drawings, letters, and personal papers.

-Currently, this is one of two pieces being exhibited in North America, and is on loan from the owners, Legacy Sculptures and Renaissance Sculptures, LLC, whose efforts on making bronze casts more widely available will certainly result in wider knowledge of the original masterpieces as well as assist in the preservation of these many priceless and renowned sculptures.
+Currently, this is one of two pieces being exhibited in North America and is on loan from the owners, Legacy Sculptures and Renaissance Sculptures, LLC, whose efforts on making bronze casts more widely available will certainly result in a wider knowledge of the original masterpieces as well as assist in the preservation of these many priceless and renowned sculptures.
 And it is with great honor we here at the Cathedral Basilica find ourselves graced with this inspirational work of art.